deusExMac/WebScraper/README.md

 # About WebScraper

-WebScraper is a simple python program enabling rule-based scraping/extraction of data from web pages.
+WebScraper is a simple python program enabling rule-based scraping/extraction of data from html web pages.
 Rules specifying what part of a page to extract from individual web-pages pages are stored exr files ((EX)traction (R)ules).
 Such files can be recognized in this distribution by the extension .exr .
 Each exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain rule-specific condition hold.

 **IMPORTANT: This software is currently in beta release and under heavy development.
 This means features may not work, may work inconsistently, are only implemented as a proof of concept and (may) have serious bugs.**